 Why does LGBT+ pride month exist?

 The primary purpose of LGBT+ Pride Month is to promote the visibility of the community and address the ongoing discrimination they face.
-It originated from the belief that no individual should feel ashamed of their sexual orientation, gender identity, or gender expression.
+It originated from the belief that no individual should feel ashamed of their sexual orientation, gender identity, or gender expression, a principle celebrated annually since the first pride march.

 The month aims to assert the universal right to express oneself without fear or shame.

 Sexual diversity encompasses the vast range of human experiences and identities.
-By fostering respect, education, and increased visibility, we can effectively combat discrimination.
+By fostering respect, education, and increased visibility through events like pride marches and parades, we can effectively combat discrimination and honor the legacy of the first pride march and the Stonewall riots.
 These actions serve as powerful tools in the ongoing fight for equality and acceptance.